 El Matador Beach

-Kids can explore sea caves, tunnels and more rock formations at this off-the-beaten-path beach.
-You'll have to trek down some steep stairs to make it to the sand, so this location is probably better for older kids who can manage the steps.
+Located within Robert H. Meyer Memorial State Park, kids can explore sea caves, tunnels and more rock formations.
+While not exactly a super secret (the Instagram crowd has definitely caught on to this photogenic spot), this beach is certainly less crowded than tourist hotspots like Santa Monica.
+Be prepared to trek down some steep stairs to make it to the sand, so this location is probably better for older kids who can manage the steps.
 There is a fee to park in the lot or limited free parking on PCH.

 Insider Tip: Check the tide levels before you go—during high tide, the water covers most of the beach, so you'll want to go when the tide's low.